anyaevostinar/anyaevostinar.github.io/classes/111-f24/syllabus.md

 | C+ |  1-19%  |  81-99%  |
 |C |  0%   |   100%  |

-**Note that all LOs must be at proficiency or mastery for a C or higher.**
+**Note that generally all LOs must be at proficiency or mastery for a C or higher.** It is possible for a student to end up in a situation where they have most objectives at mastery but one objective at ‘not yet proficient’ at the end of the term.
+In those cases (just one objective NYP, nearly everything else mastery), the student might be able to earn up to a B depending on the specific objective at NYP, the status of the rest of the objectives, and the state of the objective at NYP. **There is no guarantee that you will get such a boost.**

 | Grade | Percent LOs at Proficiency or Mastery | Percent LOs at **Not Yet Proficient** |
 |-------|----------|-------------|